alexgcsa/AutoMLC/how-to-run/Auto-MEKA_GGP.md

 - -H <value>: to set the random seed (default: 11321).
 - -Y <value>: to set the fold init (default: 0).
 This parameter is just useful to create the fold into the internal validation.
 - -L <value> : to set the ML algorithm time limit (default: 60 [seconds]).
-- -W <value>: to set the experiment name (default: ExperimentABC).
+- -W <path>: to set the path for the experiment (default: ExperimentABC).
-- -C : changes from generational to anytime behavior (default: not used, False).
+- -C : flag to change from generational to anytime behavior (default: not used, False).
-- -B <value>: to set the maximum time limit for the experiment (default: 1 [minute]).
+- -B <value>: to set the maximum time limit for the experiment (default: 10 [minutes]).
+- -JavaDir <path>: to set the path for the used Java.
 - -D <value>: saving directory (default: "~/").
 You can define any directory.
-- -O <value>: the grammar mode, where the options are: "full", "SimpGA", "SimpBO" (default: "full").
+- -O <value>: to set the search space mode, i.e., which search space the GGP will use to guide its search.
+The options are:
+  - 0: Minimal
+  - 1: Medium
+  - >=2: Large (default)
+- -MM <value>: to set the multi-fidelity mode.
+This parameter was developed to reduce the computational cost of the AutoML method.
+Multi-fidelity approaches are
+  - 0: Exponential Attribute Selection, Polynomial Instance Selection
+  - 1: Polynomial Attribute Selection,  Polynomial Instance Selection
+  - 2: No Attribute Selection, Polynomial Instance Selection
+  - 3: Exponential Attribute Selection, No Instance Selection
+  - 4: Polynomial Attribute Selection, No Instance Selection
+  - >=5: No Attribute Selection, No Instance Selection (default)

 ## **Experimental Results**